 I recently gave a written tribute to the ‘giants who shaped my worldviews’ in a London-based magazine called Palm Leaf.
-All those role models were superbly powerful men who are unbeatable in what they do.
+All those role models were superbly powerful men who were unbeatable in what they did.
 They created their monopolies.
 During my growing up years, they shaped the way I think about the world.
 Their opinions became my beliefs.

 I met Shamsi, my long-term ally and wife during our college days.
 She mothered me in the most endearing ways to make me feel comfortable through my tough moments in life and I bet she knows me more than I know myself.

-And there is Nisha my company’s co-founder and long-time collaborator, who allows me to be what I’m and listens to my inner anxieties and fears.
+And there is Nisha my company’s co-founder and long-time collaborator, who allows me to be what I am and listens to my inner anxieties and fears.
 A loyal friend indeed!

 My sister, Varsha, with whom I shared my younger days, with whom I fought more often was always with me in my most vulnerable moments.
 Her love is non-judgemental, but she foresaw for me and warned me of the outcomes very often.
 She ripped off my self-made illusions and made me face the hard reality around me often.

-Still, out there are many women like my teachers, who had influenced me with their affection and empathy and also made me and my world a better place.
+Still, out there are many women like my teachers, who have influenced me with their affection and empathy and also made me and my world a better place.

-The women in my life shaped my emotional quotient and they owe my heart though my mind and intellect always sense and adores highflyers and stalwarts.
+The women in my life shaped my emotional quotient and they owe my heart though my mind and intellect always sense and adore highflyers and stalwarts.

 Mr. Krishna Kumar